I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-reuse.md

 For more information about <b>Reuse</b>, see <a href="https://msdn.microsoft.com/9e3090a9-62d0-48b3-9f3b-7171dc6d2766">Reusing Framework Request Objects</a>.

-The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest2.md">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |